 Minnesota Ovarian Cancer Alliance (MOCA)

-Research proposals may be for individual projects or part of a larger research project related to ovarian, primary peritoneal or fallopian tube cancer.
-Awards will be granted only to projects conducted in the state of Minnesota by Minnesota-based researchers.
-Project funding is available for 1 year of activity.
-Grant requests must be in the exact amount of either $50,000 or $100,000 for general awards or $80,000 for the Spin it Teal/Give to the Max Day research award.
+Research proposals may be for individual projects or part of a larger research project related to the early detection of ovarian, primary peritoneal or fallopian tube cancer.
+Awards are available to U.S.-based researchers working outside of Minnesota.
+Project funding is available for one year of activity.
+Grant requests must be in the amount of $100,000.

-Evaluation of proposed projects will be made by national experts in ovarian cancer research and at large MOCA members.
+Evaluation of proposed projects will be made by national experts in early detection research and at large MOCA members.
 Recommendations will be voted on by the MOCA Board of Directors.

-March 2, 2020 Deadline for submission.
-All proposals must be received in the MOCA office by 4:00pm CT on this date.
+September 6, 2022: Deadline for submission.
+All proposals must be received in the MOCA office by 4:00 p.m. on this date.